 Let’s say you’re presented with a data segment of prospects who are highly likely to make their first purchase.
 What do you do with them?
 It’s time to create a targeted, automated journey to nurture your prospects through to a first purchase.
 Don’t get caught up on just sending an email though, think about all customer journey touch points, such as a social extract to Facebook or Google Adwords (which is why knowing your email address worth, both with and without permit, is important).
 Or use website personalisation to present your prospects with content that is relevant to their recent browing behaviour.
 If you have an app consider push messaging or send an SMS (yes, SMS can be intrusive and expensive for marketing purposes, but if you’ve got a targeted segment with a relevant message, this should drastically reduce the impact of these barriers).
 The same goes for direct mail, we receive much less post nowadays so it can have a great impact, but consider leaving it until the end of your journey to keep costs down.

-I’ve had a go at mapping out an example of an automated journey flow that could help you to convert your segment of prospects, who are highly likely to make their first purchase.
+I’ve had a go at drawing up an example of an automated journey flow that could help you to convert your segment of prospects, who are highly likely to make their first purchase (please don’t judge my art skills!).

 How do I go about creating a journey like this?